perma-id/w3id.org/valueflows/README.md

 ## Uses

 This namespace is currently only used to host RDF ontologies.
-The mian one being:
+The main one being:

 <https://w3id.org/valueflows/ont/vf>

 ## Contact

-This space is administered by some of the people of [Valueflows][VF], a US non-profit association.
+This space is administered by some of the people of [Valueflows][VF], an open source vocabulary project for distributed economic networks.

 You may get in contact with them on their matrix chat: \
 <https://matrix.to/#/#valueflows:matrix.org>